AllianceSoftware/django-csvpermissions/README.md

     # here's an implementation that is almost the same as django, but
     # uses - as a separator instead of _ and .
     #
-    # we also need to handle with the case where a permission has no associated model
+    # we also need to handle the case where a permission has no associated model
     if model is None:
-        f"{app_config.label}-{action}"
+        return f"{app_config.label}-{action}"
     else:
         return f"{app_config.label}-{action}-{model._meta.model_name}"